edgelesssys/constellation/docs/docs/reference/cli.md

 ### Options

 ```
+      --generate-config   Automatically generate a config file and fill in the required fields
   -h, --help              help for create
 ```

 ### Options inherited from parent commands